CarlosSprekelsen/CameraRecorder/mediamtx-camera-service-go/docs/architecture/go-architecture-guide.md

 ### 10.3 Recording Architecture Decisions

+**Decision: Stateless Recording Architecture**
+- **Rationale:** MediaMTX is the source of truth for recording state
+- **Benefits:** No local state management, simpler error handling, better scalability
+- **Implementation:** Query MediaMTX API for recording status, use timers only for auto-stop

 **Decision: Single Path for Recording and Streaming**
 - **Rationale:** MediaMTX supports simultaneous streaming and recording on one path
 - **Benefits:** Simpler architecture, resource efficiency, fewer FFmpeg processes
-- **Implementation:** Use PATCH to add recording configuration to existing paths
+- **Implementation:** Use PATCH to toggle recording flag on existing paths

 **Decision: Simple Path Naming Convention**
 - **Rationale:** Path names are identifiers, not filenames